Pseudoholomorphic Quilts: Invariants for surfaces with strip-like ends

 The proof is similar to the regularity and compactness theorems \cite{oh:fl1} in monotone Floer theory; see \cite{se:bo} for the exact case.
 In the moduli spaces of dimension $0$ and $1$ the bubbling of spheres and disks is ruled out by monotonicity and (L2).
-The orientations are defined in \cite{se:bo} or \cite{orient}.
 We can thus define